 Back to topYou don’t have a valid UK visa

 You will need to have a UK visa in order to accompany your partner overseas.
-If you are in the UK without a visa (or with your service person in another country without a UK visa) you should contact the F&C Team to find out what you need to apply for.
+If you are in the UK without a visa (or with the service person in another country without a UK visa) you should contact the F&C team to find out what you need to apply for.

 You have limited leave issued for 5 years* which is due to expire during the assignment overseas